patrickbadley/_archive_developyourk8s-flux-config-live/README.md

 helm install     --name cert-manager     --namespace kube-system     stable/cert-manager
 ```
 12. Fork github.com/patrickbadley/simple-flux and update any references to your images/repositories/servername
-12. (a).
-If using a private container registry: Get credentials to your azure container registry
+13. (optional) If using a private container registry: Get credentials to your azure container registry
 ```bash
 ACR_NAME=bmwreferencerepository
 SERVICE_PRINCIPAL_NAME=acr-service-principal